dwhieb/dissertation/README.md

 <!-- lexeme        | The headword representing the lexeme that this word token belongs to.
 For homonymous lexemes, a trailing number is sometimes added (for example, `house1`, `house2`). -->

-Rather than copy-paste each token and its surrounding context into this spreadsheet, I utilized the [DLx concordance library][dlx-concordance], a tool I wrote and published which takes a list of wordforms, finds every instance of those wordforms in a corpus, and generates a tab-delimited list of tokens in Keyword-in-Context format.
-You can run this script on the command line as follows:
+Rather than copy-paste each token and its surrounding context into this spreadsheet, I utilized the [DLx concordance library][dlx-concordance], a tool I wrote and published which takes a list of wordforms, finds every instance of those wordforms in a DLx (JSON) formatted corpus, and generates a tab-delimited list of tokens in Keyword-in-Context format.
+You can run this script on the command line as follows (making sure you've installed either this project, or the `@digitallinguistics/concordance` library first):

 ```cmd
 node node_modules/@digitallinguistics/concordance/concordance.js --dir={directory} --KWIC --outputPath={output path} --wordlist={wordlist}
 ```

-In this command, `{directory}` is the path to the directory where the corpus is located, `--KWIC` indicates that the concordance should be generated in Keyword-in-Context format, `{output path}` is the path where you would like the concordance file generated, and `{wordlist}` is the path to the JSON file containing an array of wordforms to concordance (the `selectedWordforms.json` file generated in the previous section).
+In this command, `{directory}` is the path to the directory where the corpus is located, `--KWIC` indicates that the concordance should be generated in Keyword-in-Context format, `{output path}` is the path where you would like the concordance file generated, and `{wordlist}` is the path to the JSON file containing an array of wordforms to concordance (the `selected_wordforms.json` file generated in the previous section).

-In this repository, the resulting concordance files are stored in `data/English/tokens.tsv` and `data/Nuuchahnulth/tokens.tsv` respectively.
+The resulting concordance file for English is stored in `data/English/tokens.tsv`.

 You can generate a concordance using a different corpus, list of words, or other options by following the usage instructions for the [DLx concordance library][dlx-concordance].

 #### The Annotation Process

-Some of the archilexemes I investigated encompass more than one historically unrelated sense.
-For example, the two primary senses of the English word _like_—'be pleasing' and 'be similar'—are historically unrelated.
-In these cases, I chose one of the historical forms and annotated only uses relating to that form, removing tokens of any other words from the data.
-I tried to choose the more frequent use in each case.
+Once the concordance was generated for English, I was able to open it using Microsoft Excel and manually annotate all ~380,000 tokens for reference, predication, and modification.
+The resulting annotations are saved in `data/English/annotations` in both Excel and TSV formats.

 ### Nuuchahnulth